rizinorg/rizin/DEVELOPERS.md

 - You should use these modifiers consistently in both function definition and declaration.
 - You should use these modifiers when and only when it makes sense.
 For example, if your function returns `const char *`, the caller should not free it because of the `const`.
 So specifying `RZ_BORROW` in this case is probably redundant.
 - Since they are used as indications to developers with no special compiler-time restrictions, there is no good way to check if you have used them correctly.

+# Useful utilities

+## Finding command handler

+If you need to find the logic for a given command run `./sys/rzshell_which.py <command>` to get the handler's function name.